Atlantik Confidence — Breaking the 1976 Limitation for Maritime

 Whilst Mr Justice Teare accepted that a crack in the hull was a theoretical possibility, he preferred the evidence provided by one of Cargo Interests’ experts that if there had have been a crack then there would have been evidence of distortion and bucking in the shell plating/deck.
 The photographs taken of the Vessel after her abandonment but before she sank showed no such distortions/buckling.

 As to the “hot wiring”, the evidence was that for this to happen five events had to occur.
 TMr Justice Teare again concluded that whilst it was possible that all five events occurred that possibility was remote.

 Cargo Interests sought to allege that the Vessel was deliberately scuttled, by the deliberate opening of sea chests and ballast tank valves.

 Certain events happened before, during and after the loss which couldn’t be properly or credibly explained by the witnesses.
 Cargo Interests argued that this further pointed to a deliberate action to cause the loss.
 These events included:

 - A change of course to deeper water in the few days before the fire.

 - Some actions taken by the Master and Chief Engineer during and after the casualty that were regarded to be unusual, including the re-boarding with the bag of tools described above.
 The suggestion was that when the Vessel didn’t initially fully sink, the Master and Chief Engineer went back on board to finish the job.
 Another example was the Chief Engineer not allowing the Second Engineer into the engine room to fight the fire.
 The suggestion was that the Chief Engineer needed to be alone in the engine room to open the sea-chests.

-In consequence the Mr. Justice Teare concluded at Paragraph 317:-
+In consequence, Mr Justice Teare concluded at Paragraph 317:

 It is however an important case in demonstrating the high threshold a party will have to jump over in order to succeed in breaking the limits of the Convention.